KendrickPC/OAuth2.0/README.md

 <!-- December 09, 2017 -->

-[] Obtaining Credentials Of An Existing User
+[] Local permission systems are setup for publicrestaurants.html and publicmenu.html [] Obtaining Credentials Of An Existing User
 [] Impliment Local Persmission Systems for each individual user.
 [] Implimented Gconnect and Gdisconnect.